9.3: Specific screening targets

 9.3.17.1: Human parvovirus B19 DNA

-• There is currently no specific UK requirement for the minimum level of sensitivity for the performance of human B19V DNA screening.
+- There is currently no specific UK requirement for the minimum level of sensitivity for the performance of human B19V DNA screening.
 If screening is performed in minipools, UK Blood Services must ensure that human B19V DNA can be detected at a level that will ensure less than 104 IU/mL of B19V DNA in the homogenous plasma pool.
-A clinical virology immunodeficiency multiplex working reagent including Human B19 DNA (2.4×104 IU/mL) is available from NIBSC (15/130 or equivalent).

 9.3.17.2: Hepatitis A virus RNA

-• No series of tests should be considered acceptable unless the manufacturer’s QC requirements in the IFU have been met, and the results of any additional quality control samples used have satisfied the criteria laid down.
+- No series of tests should be considered acceptable unless the result of the assay manufacturer’s controls and the results of any additional quality control sample used have satisfied the criteria laid down.